ZESCO GIS – Geographic Information System for Zambia Electricity Supply Corporation.

 Client: ZESCO – Zambia Electricity Supply Corporation Limited

-These solutions will be integrated with existing third party solutions such as CMS (costumer management system), finance system, SPMS (store and procurement), TMS (transport management system), MWFM (mobile work force management) etc., using a standard based enterprise integration bus to enhance interoperability by unlocking information silos.
+These solutions have been integrated with existing third party solutions such as CMS (costumer management system), finance system, SPMS (store and procurement), TMS (transport management system), MWFM (mobile work force management) etc., using a standard based enterprise integration bus to enhance interoperability by unlocking information silos.

 The scope of work involves: